Test your webhook endpoint

 Testing your webhooks through the dashboard

-You can test your webhook endpoints from the Fintoc Dashboad following a few steps:
+You can test your webhook endpoints from the Fintoc Dashboard in three steps:

-After following the steps above, the dashboard will show you the event that got sent to the webhook endpoint.
+After you complete these steps, the dashboard shows the event it sent to your webhook endpoint.

-Please consider that test events have fake data that can't be used to query the Fintoc API.
-For instance, when sending a test account.refresh_intent.succeeded event, the result will be the following JSON:
+Test events carry fake data that you cannot use to query the Fintoc API.
+For instance, a test account.refresh_intent.succeeded event returns the following JSON:

 {